 In this section, a parametric analysis by varying the SA coefficients is performed.
 The underlying objective is to enhance our comprehension of how alterations in coefficient values influence the QOIs, such as $C_f$ and $C_p$, in the context of separation phenomena.
 This analysis significantly contributes to the selection of coefficients, along with their respective bounding values, that collectively constitute the formulation of the matrix $X$.
 Figures \ref{sens_1} and \ref{sens_2} outline the results of the analysis.

 Figure \ref{sens_1}a and b present the variations in $C_f$ and $C_p$ with different $\sigma$ values.
-The parameter $\sigma$ influence the diffusivity within the SA equation.
+The parameter $\sigma$ influences the diffusivity within the SA equation.
 Notably, observable changes in both $C_f$ and $C_p$ occur in response to alterations in $\sigma$ values.
 Consequently, the choice of $\sigma$ assumes importance as a target for optimization in EnKF.
 The range $\sigma \in [0.3, 2]$ yields results in the vicinity of experimental data.
 Values below 0.3, such as $\sigma = 0.1$, deviate substantially from the experimental data, while $\sigma = 5$ displays minimal variance compared to the results at 2.
 This lack of variation at $\sigma > 2$ does not incentivize an expansion of the sample space.
 Hence, the interval [0.3, 2] emerges as the preferred range for $\sigma$ sampling in the $X$ matrix.
 Figure \ref{sens_1} c-f, show the variation of $C_f$ and $C_p$ w.r.t $C_{w2}$ and $C_{w3}$.
 These two coefficients collectively contribute to the parameter $f_w$ (as depicted in eq. \ref{fw_1}).
 This parameter plays a pivotal role in governing the destruction of eddy viscosity.
 The selection of $C_{w2}$ and $C_{w3}$ for $X$ matrix stems from their direct influence on $f_w$.
-Notably, $f_w$ affects the SA's predictions for wall bounded non equilibrium flows \cite{spalart1992one,spalart2023old,bin2023data}.
-Particularly, Bin et al. \cite{bin2023data}, outline the impact of $f_w$ on the behavior of skin friction coefficient ($C_f$) in recovery zone.
+Notably, $f_w$ affects the SA's predictions for wall-bounded nonequilibrium flows \cite{spalart1992one,spalart2023old,bin2023data}.
+Particularly, Bin et al. \cite{bin2023data}, outline the impact of $f_w$ on the behavior of skin friction coefficient ($C_f$) in the recovery zone.
 The interval [0.75, 1.75], is chosen for sampling $C_{w2}$.
-This range is chosen because the for different regions the values of $C_f$ and $C_p$ improve based on the values $C_{w2}$.
-In addition, $C_p $ and $C_f$, follow mutually opposite trend for increase or decrease of the $C_{w2}$.
-It was observed that for the values in range [0.75, 1.75], the QOI takes the values that are more closer to the experimental data for entire region.
+This range is chosen because for different regions the values of $C_f$ and $C_p$ improve based on the values $C_{w2}$.
+In addition, $C_p $ and $C_f$, follow mutually opposite trends for increase or decrease of the $C_{w2}$.
+It was observed that for the values in the range [0.75, 1.75], the QOI takes the values that are closer to the experimental data for the entire region.
 Similarly, the interval [1,2] is decided for the $C_{w3}$.
-A slight improvement in recovery zone for $C_f$ is observed at $C_{w3} =1 $, which is also selected as the lower bound of the sample space owing to deteriorated accuracy at $C_{w3} < 1$ at $x/H > 25$, i.e., 0.75 and 0.5.
-For upper limit the value of 2 (SA baseline) is selected owing to non-observable difference between the results at the values of 2 and 5.
-Additionally the upper bound is motivated by the original value of $C_{w3} =2 $ is SA model.
+A slight improvement in the recovery zone for $C_f$ is observed at $C_{w3} =1 $, which is also selected as the lower bound of the sample space owing to deteriorated accuracy at $C_{w3} < 1$ at $x/H > 25$, i.e., 0.75 and 0.5.
+For the upper limit, the value of 2 (SA baseline) is selected owing to the non-observable difference between the results at the values of 2 and 5.
+Additionally, the upper bound is motivated by the original value of $C_{w3} =2 $ in the SA model.